Candidussp/warnation/README.md

 - Steal defending players cash per ATTACK.
 DEFENDER auto counters (win or lose) .
 - Each attack costs 1 ammo. if 0 ammo, out of Ammo. if health less than 15%, health too low, cant attack.
 - Battle outcome: ATTACKERS total attack VS Defenders total defence, exp for attack on bots random 5-15, attack on players random 8-35.
-- No rewards if defeated.. just ship army and hp lose depends on the damage taken.
+- No rewards if defeated..
+Army and hp lose depends on the damage taken.

 ## NOTE